heliophysicsPy/pyhc-standards-evaluator/docs/pyhc_evaluation_report_format.md

 **Good** (Green badge):
 - All *required* sub-standards must be met—all "musts" (✅)
-- Optional sub-standards may not be met—"shoulds"
+- Optional sub-standards ("shoulds") do NOT need to be met
-- Minor suggestions for improvement are acceptable but not required

 **Partially Met** (Orange badge):
-- Most required sub-standards are met, but one or more have issues (⚠️)
+- Most *required* sub-standards are met, but one or more have issues (⚠️)

 **Requires Improvement** (Red badge):
-- Multiple required sub-standards are not met (❌)
+- Multiple *required* sub-standards are not met (❌)
 - OR the standard is so poorly implemented that it needs major work

 ## Visual Elements